Glossary Terms

 - Deleted items: If a file is deleted, intentionally or not, a backup version stays safe so you can easily get it back, even after Microsoft’s recycle bin is cleared.

-How OneDrive Backup Works
+How Microsoft 365 OneDrive Backup Works

 OneDrive Backup is designed to run in the background without getting in your way.
 Once set up, it quietly keeps track of all the changes happening in your OneDrive account and makes secure copies at regular intervals.
 Here’s how the process usually works: